Qard/onchange/README.md

     npm install onchange

 ## Usage

     onchange 'app/**/*.js' 'test/**/*.js' -- npm test

 You can match as many glob patterns as you like, just put the command you want to run after the `--` and it will run any time a file matching any of the globs is added changed or deleted.

 If you want a more verbose output, include the `-v` flag.
-For Example:
+For example:

 	onchange 'app/**/*.js' 'test/**/*.js' -v -- npm test

 To use the file that changed, use `{{changed}}` anywhere in the command after `--`.
 For example:

 	onchange 'app/**/*.js' 'test/**/*.js' -- echo '{{changed}} was changed'

+To execute the command on the first run, include the `-i` flag: For example:

+	onchange 'app/**/*.js' 'test/**/*.js' -i -- npm start

 ---